City-of-Helsinki/sports-maintenance-dashboard/README.md

 # Production build #

+1. Important!
+Update the version in `src/pulkka.appcache`
-1. Run `npm run build`.
+2. Run `npm run build`.
-2. Deploy the contents of the dist folder as static files.
+3. Deploy the contents of the dist folder as static files.